Properprogress1/assignment-devops/README.md

 - Screenshot/logs showing pipeline failure when coverage is below threshold.

-### 📌 Scenario 02: API Gateway with Terraform (LocalStack)
+### 📌 Task 02: API Gateway with Terraform (LocalStack)

 #### Goal

 - Create an API Gateway using Terraform.
-- Add endpoint /order that returns a dummy order object.
+- Add endpoint /order that returns a dummy order object (For example OrderResponse).
 - Must run locally on LocalStack.

 #### Requirements